sibvisions/reactUI/README.md

 The JVx ReactUI Client is a web application for JVx applications.
 It is used to dynamically render work-screens, created with the JVx framework.
 All layouts of JVx are supported.
 The client has two different menu-layouts and a login mechanism.
 It is possible to either run the ReactUI as standalone web application or as library to create your own react-projects or to even embed it into an existing project.

 # Requirements
-- Node version: 12.1.0 or later
+- Node version: 12.1.0 or later (Node.js Download: https://nodejs.org/en/download)
-- Java version: 6 or later (for the JVx application)
+- Java version: 8 or later (for the JVx application)
 - A JVx application, running on a Java application (Jetty, Tomcat, ...) server, using JVx mobile UI
-- If you use ReactUI as lib you will need React 16.8.0 (for Hooks)

-# Bundling
-There are two options to use bundling with webpack.

-1. Production Bundle
-run `npm run bundle` to create a production bundle.
-URL configuration is then required in your app where reactUI is used as lib.
-Does not accept config.json!
-2. Development Bundle
-run `npm run devbundle` to create a development bundle.
-URL configuration is possible but config.json is also allowed.
+- IDE of your choice (Visual Studio Code is recommended: https://code.visualstudio.com/download)

 # Getting Started
 - Clone the git repository, open it in your development environment of choice and run ```npm install``` to download the dependencies.